imperfectlink/KeyboardRenderKit/docs/source/materials.rst

 .. image:: img/LegendWeight.gif

 Due to the way the legend sharpening works, you may also wish to offset the weight to bolden the legend.
+A smaller number means a bolder legend.

 Sub
 ^^^^